WPMedia/arc-themes-blocks/README.md

 The tests can be run with the npm command `npm run test`.
 Make sure to watch out for coverage, because the coverage threshold is 80% for *all* blocks.
 Testing patterns and examples can be seen in other blocks that have been developed so far.

 #### 5. Code Review
 Now that the feature is in the right directory format, you can create a pull request so that it can be reviewed and merged.
 Make sure to move the JIRA ticket to `Code Review` section at this point.
-Once it is approved by the team member(s), you can merge the code into the master branch.
+Once it is approved by the team member(s), you can merge the code into the stable branch.

 #### 6. Publishing the block
-Before publishing any new blocks, make sure to check `git fetch --all` and `git pull` from master so that you can get the latest *published* version of the blocks and not accidentally publish any conflicting/outdated version of other blocks.
+Before publishing any new blocks, make sure to check `git fetch --all` and `git pull` from stable so that you can get the latest *published* version of the blocks and not accidentally publish any conflicting/outdated version of other blocks.
 Knowing the quirks of publishing a subpackage of this monorepo to a registry is very important.
 Please, please [read the documentation for lerna's 'publish' command before trying to publish anything](https://github.com/lerna/lerna/tree/master/commands/publish#readme).

 Once you do so, you can publish the block by running `npx lerna publish` at the root of this repo.